-clinical.policies@qhc.nhs.uk prior to making any amendments.
+clinical.policies@ghc.nhs.uk prior to making any amendments.
 Documents are password protected to prevent any unauthorised changes.

-Policy Number CLP071 Version: V2.3 Purpose: This Policy provides guidance and direction for Trust staff on the subject of safeguarding children in line with local lead agency policies and procedures Consultation: The policy will be sent to the Trusts Clinical Policy Consultation Group and the Quality Assurance Group Approved by: Clinical Policy Group on 2 nd November 2021 / Quality Assurance Group on 17 th December 2021 Author: Liz Emmerson - Named Nurse for Safeguarding Children and Young People Date issued: 18/01/2022 Review date: 01/01/2025 Audience: All Trust staff Dissemination: This policy is available on the Trust intranet under Clinical Policies.
-The Trust intranet indicates to staff that a policy has been reviewed and uploaded Impact Assessments: This Policy has been subjected to an Equality Impact Assessment.
+Policy CLP071 Version: V3.1 Purpose: This Policy provides guidance and direction for Trust staff on the subject of safeguarding children in line with local lead agency policies and procedures Consultation: Safeguarding / Clinical Policy Group Consultation List Ratified by: Clinical Policy Group / Quality Assurance Group 20/12/2024 Date Ratified: 17/12/2024 Date of Issue: 12/02/2025 Review Date: 01/02/2028 Author / Reviewer: Reviewed by: Kirsty Sedgeman, Named Nurse for Safeguarding Children Audience: All trust staff Dissemination: The policy will be published on the GHC intranet, and its update will be listed on the Clinical Policy update bulletin.
+Impact Assessments: This Policy has been subjected to an Equality Impact Assessment.
 This concluded that this policy will not create any adverse effect or discrimination on any individual or particular group and will not negatively impact upon the quality of services provided by the Trust.